6JoeB/word-of-iroh/README.md

 # word-of-iroh

 Social media web app built using the MERN stack

 Sign up to start posting and connecting with the community

 Live [here](http://wordofiroh.herokuapp.com)🖱️

+Initial loading times may vary, Heroku unloads apps from server memory if they are not frequently visited so as to save server resources

 ## Tech stack